emmyclau/CarND-Advanced-Lane-Lines/README.md

 #### Step 8.
 Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

-1. I used average values over the last 5 succeesfully detected lane lines to find the lane curvature and the lane lines to warp back onto the original image.
+1. I used average values over the last 5 successfully detected lane lines to find the lane curvature and the lane lines to warp back onto the original image.
 Please refer to the 12th code cell of the IPython notebook located in "./advanced_lane_lines_for_submission.ipynb".

     Here is an example of the detected line line:
     ![ScreenShot](image10.png)